Pole Bending Horsemanship Principles for Success at Pole Bending and Barrel Racing

 This is so important that after conducting numerous clinics across the country, I have concluded that this is by far the number one cause of downed poles.
 In my opinion, most riders treat the poles way too casually.
 By that I mean that when practicing, they act as if a downed pole is just no big deal.
 They seem to think that the only time they need to concern themselves with downed poles is during a competition.
 But then it is too late!

 Let me explain.
 Pole bending is arguably the most challenging and complex speed event.
 It is precision dressage at speed.
 It is a dance with your horse.
 Things happen rapidly in this event.
 Barrel racing is slow motion compared to pole bending.
 Although we strive to be perfect, you as a rider will not be in perfect position at all times.
 You need your horse to be on your team.
 You need your horse to fill in when you make a mistake.
 That means that your horse must have a respect for the poles.
+I like to think that there are 20,000 volts of electricity in each pole, and if I touch it, or my horse touches it, we both fry!
 You must ask yourself if you have taught your horse to respect the poles, or has your horse learned from you that they don't really matter?
 Horses are always learning.
 Here's how it works: First downed pole - mistake.
 Second downed pole - problem.
 Third downed pole - habit!

 2) Insufficient direction change.